Other contests on April 20, 2024

 PHOTOS.
 If you snap a photo or selfie of your QRPTTF station, send it along with your

-Summary Sheet to be included on the results page.
+Summary Sheet to be included in the Photo Gallery page.

 Questions or comments may be directed to: qrp-l@mailman.qth.net (QRP-L Forum)